fleetdm/fleet/docs/REST API/rest-api.md

 ### List software

-> The [new keys/values](https://github.com/fleetdm/fleet/pull/19245/files) added in the app management feature are in Beta and may change.
+> The [new keys/values](https://github.com/fleetdm/fleet/pull/19245/files) added in the app management feature are in beta and may change.
 You can find the upcoming breaking changes [here](https://github.com/fleetdm/fleet/pull/19291).

 Get a list of all software.